justinnk/text-to-crn/README.md

 These are the steps to reproduce the figures and claims in the paper.
 If you are not using the automated reproduction script, the following steps assume that you are inside the virtual environment created before with the installation guide above (using `source .venv/bin/activate`, if not already done).
-In any case, we recommend using `tmux` or something similar to start a persistent terminal session when working on a remote server (highly recommended).
+In any case, we highly recommend using `tmux` or something similar to start a persistent terminal session when working on a remote server.
 This ensures that experiments are not interrupted.
 However, almost all experiments are designed in a way that they are automatically continued (and not re-run) if reinvoked in case they were interrupted.
+Unless you want to redo an experiment, you never have to delete a result from the `results` folder.
+You can just run the respective command (or `./reproduce-all.sh`) again and it will continue where it was interrupted.

 Running all experiments may take from 5 to 10 days of computation time, depending on how fast your GPU is or whether you use multiple ones to run different experiments in parallel.
 When doing the latter, you can parallelize the two costliest steps 2 and 3 below (note: they typically depend on each other, but we also provide the LoRA trained in 2 to get you started with 3) and save up to 3 days in time.